 Okay . . . but who would be raising our kids?
 Or is that not important?

 I took a Computational Finance midterm over the weekend on Coursera.
 I’ve taken a few Coursera classes before — they had quizzes, problem sets, programming assignments, essays — but none of them had a midterm or final exam.

-It’s the first academic exam I’ve taken in at least a couple of decades, and the first exam ever in which — because it was online — I was able to enjoy the company of my life partner, Wild Turkey.
+It’s the first academic exam I’ve taken in at least a couple of decades, and the first exam ever in which — because it was online — I was able to participate in the company of my life partner, Wild Turkey.

 Here’s my result:

 I lost the one point on this question right here:

 If you understand the question, it’s obvious which one of the four I missed, but it may not be obvious what the right answer is.
 It wasn’t to me, anyway.

 My wife asks, “Did you see the grading curve?”